veloren/veloren/CODE_OF_CONDUCT.md

 In the Veloren community we strive to go the extra step to look out for each other.
 Don't just aim to be technically unimpeachable, try to be your best self.
-In particular, avoid flirting with offensive or sensitive issues, particularly if they're off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.
+Be careful when you speak about offensive or sensitive issues, particularly if they're off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.

-If someone takes issue with something you said or did, resist the urge to be defensive.
+If you have been called out for violating this code, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
 Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could've communicated better — remember that it's your